Urban-environmental Policy Statement

 Policy Statement on Regenerative and Sustainable Integration

 Introduction: The need to reform our world is paramount.
 The ability to do so is not lost to us.
 Presently, we have more ability than ever to utilize developing technological applications, especially when coupled with time-tested Indigenous practices that have worked successfully for generations before ours.
-With global collaboration and implementation at local levels, the foundations of diversity, equity, and inclusion can become more vast and integral to the modern global world; a world fully capable of restoring harmonious symbiosis with itself and the natural world to which it depends.
-This policy outlines a strategic approach to identifying areas for integrative, sustainable design.
+With global collaboration and implementation at local levels, the foundations of diversity, equity, and inclusion can become more vast and integral to the modern global world; a world designed more capably in restoring sustainable symbiosis to the natural world it depends upon.
+This policy outlines a strategic approach to identifying areas for integrative, sustainable design within public spaces.

 Goals and Objectives: